polarity-dev/polarity-ecs-ebs-plugin/README.md

 ```
 When the container is started we call AWS to get `<ebs-volume-id>` informations, the volume is eventually detached from other EC2 and attached to the cluster.
 Then if the volume has no filesystem, it will be created using `mkfs.xfs`.
-Then the volume will be mounted in a location managed by docker and accessible from the mountpoint in the container
+Then the volume will be mounted in a location managed by docker and accessible from the mountpoint in the container.

 The volume needs to be in the same az as the EC2

 Here is an example of the plugin working with CloudFormation